 4.50.
 The design of instrumentation and control systems and components important to safety of a research reactor should meet all functional, performance and reliability requirements contained in the design basis and in the equipment specifications.
 Examples of functional requirements include those for the functionality of the application and support systems, for equipment operability and the human-machine interface, and for the input and output range.
-Examples of performance requirements include those for fail-safe behaviour, conformance with the single failure criterion, independence, failure detection, maintainability and service life.
+Examples of performance requirements include those for accuracy and response time.
+Examples of reliability requirements include those for fail-safe behaviour, conformance with the single failure criterion, independence, failure detection, maintainability and service life.